 Strategic selling helps businesses close complex deals through a scalable, insight-driven approach.

 First, you identify different points of contact in the organization being prospected based on their influence on your sales process.
 Next, you must determine the level of support they can provide in the company’s decision-making process.

-Let’s say you want to sell project management and automation tools to an organization.
+Let’s say you want to sell project management and the best sales automation tools to an organization.
 In this case, you should approach the operation manager or marketing manager during your outreach.
 Why?
 Because a marketing manager would be promoting your software within the company, and the operations manager would be the actual decision-maker.

 2. Solution Selling